adammitha/STAT201-group-project/Project Proposals/VPDCrime/VPDCrime.md

 We will retrieve Vancouver Police Force's crime data from the link below: http://geodash.vpd.ca/opendata/crimedata_download/crimedata_csv_all_years.zip?disclaimer=on&x=101&y=21

+The zip file from above contains a data set that has all crimes reported to the VPD.

+We have to conside that although the data set contains all the crimes reported to VPD, it does not represent all the crime that occured in Vancouver.
+Reported crime are a sample of all crimes occured in Vancouver, collected via people calling in to reported that a crime has occured.
+This means that there will be crimes that occured, and was not reported to VPD since people might not consider petty crimes to be worth the time involving the police.
+That might be an inherient bias for us, as we are looking at if petty crime increased during 2020.

+That said, those bias might be mitigated since we are analyzing if the proportion of thefts increased in 2020 compared to previous years.
+Since proportion of thefts is calculated by (All reported thefts that occured)/(All reported crimes), there are two ways that might increase the proportion of thefts:

+- The more thefts are reproted compared to the other crimes that are reported in 2020.
+- Even as people report less crime, the amount of thefts that are reported is at least the same amount as previous years.

+This means that unless there are other unforeseen reason of why people might change why they will report certain crimes and not other, as long as the ratio of reported thefts and actual thefts that occured does not change (an parameter that we cannot observe), we can assume that more theft has to occur for the proprotion of reported thefts to increase.

 Inside the zip file, there is a CSV file call 'crimedata_csv_all_years.csv' with the following headers:

 - YEAR